-These cards are settled directly by the U.S. government (so the cardholder has fewer personal responsibilities) and have limited use.
-Unlike Individually Billed Accounts, where the servicemember is personally liable for card charges, Centrally Billed Accounts assume government liability.
+These cards are settled directly by the U.S. government (so the cardholder has fewer personal responsibilities).
+They have limited use.
+Unlike Individually Billed Accounts, where the service member is personally liable for card charges, Centrally Billed Accounts assume government liability.

 Uses of a Government Travel Card

-Approved uses of a government travel charge card include, but are not excluded to:
+Approved uses of a government travel charge card include, but are not exclusively: